 - · One systems management connector

 - One parallel-port connector

-- · One video-port connector
+- One video-port connector

 - One keyboard-port connector

-- · One auxiliary-device-port connector
+- One auxiliary-device-port connector

 - One Ethernet-port connector

 - Two USB-port connectors

-See the illustration in "Input/Output Connectors and Expansion Slots" on page 215 for the locations of the connectors.
+See the illustration in "Input/Output connectors and expansion slots" on page 214 for the locations of the connectors.

-Serial Ports: Your server comes with two serial ports.
-(See "Input/Output Connectors and Expansion Slots" on page 215 for the locations of the connectors.)
+Serial ports: The server comes with two serial ports.
+(See "Input/Output connectors and expansion slots" on page 214 for the locations of the connectors.)
 These ports are used to communicate with printers, plotters, external modems, scanners, and auxiliary terminals.
 These ports also enable you to transfer data between computers.